RadioAstronomySoftwareGroup/pyuvdata/docs/analytic_beam_tutorial.rst

 Evaluating an Airy Beam power response
 **************************************

-This code evaluates and plots an Airy beam power response.
+This code evaluates an Airy beam power response.
 Note that we exclude the cross polarizations, since this is an unpolarized beam, the cross polarizations are identical to the auto polarization power beams.
 If the cross polarizations are included, the array returned from the ``power_eval`` method will be complex.

 .. code-block:: python

-    import matplotlib.pyplot as plt
     import numpy as np
-    from matplotlib.colors import LogNorm

     from pyuvdata import AiryBeam